Sakshipatade/Java-Script/README.md

-# Java-Script Codes for Practice
+# Java-Script Codes for Practice.
 Java-Script practice code and many more to come.